Swansea Metropolitan University: History

-The make-up of the institution changed over half a century, moving from three separate establishments offering few higher education programmes, to a university with close to 7,000 students and was an established and respected provider of undergraduate, postgraduate and research qualifications, as well as professional programmes.
-Yet, at the same time, it stayed a vocationally driven, industry-focused university, serving the local and wider community beyond.
+The make-up of the institution changed over half a century, moving from three separate establishments offering considerably less education programs, to a university with close to 7,000 students and was a provider of undergraduate, postgraduate and research qualifications, as well as professional programs as well as staying a vocationally driven, industry-focused university.

 Despite being an institution that focused on teaching, sixty per cent of the university's research work was rated as being of 'international significance', and in some cases 'world leading' in the 2008 Research Assessment Exercise, with particular strengths in art and design, teaching and engineering.

 Both Townhill and Mount Pleasant campuses subsequently closed as the university relocated to a new development based in SA1 waterfront.

 Faculties

 Swansea Metropolitan University had four faculties: